Your Solution for Missing Teeth

 As one can imagine, a bridge with one pontic will be less expensive than a bridge with two or more pontics.
 Also, the price of zirconia will be greater than that of porcelain.

 If you’re concerned about being able to afford a dental bridge, don’t worry.
-Nebraska Family Dentistry proudly partners with Lincoln Dental Plans to offer affordable dentistry.
+Nebraska Family Dentistry offers dental payment plans to offer affordable dentistry.

 We also offer CareCredit, dental payment plans, and take payments in several different forms.
 If you have any questions about affording your dental care, give us a call, and we’ll be glad to talk you through the options.